course: Practical Course Fundamentals of IT Security

 Basic knowledge in the fields of cryptography, programming langagues and computer networks.

-As part of the fight against SARS-nCov-2 this practical course is canceled for the summer term of 2020.
+As part of the fight against SARS-nCov-2 this practical course will be held online for the summer term of 21.

-All exercises take place in the net lab room ID 2/168.
-Please be on time and study the provided materials in the Moodle course.
-Each appointment starts with a test to assert sufficient preparation of the students.
+Please be on time and study the provided materials in the Moodle course in advance.
+Each appointment starts with a test to assert sufficient preparation.

 Participants which have little experience with Linux can find assisting information in the attached PDF ( Linux-Befehlsreferenz ).